 Phil Knight chose the latter, something he learned from General Patton: “Don’t tell people how to do things.
 Tell them what to do and let them surprise you with their results.”

 Phil always wanted to let people be themselves.
 And Bill?
 He was a true shoe dog.
-He was obsessed with shoes and making them better.
-When Phil was running for Bill, Bill would always use him as a guinea pig to test new shoe materials, tweaks and improvements.
-Bill would tear apart a shoe, piece it back together, and try to make it lighter, better and more of an asset to the runner, rather than a necessary liability.
+He obsessed over shoes and how to make them better.
+When Phil was running for Bill, Bill would always use him as a guinea pig.
+Together, they tested new shoe materials, tweaks and improvements.
+Bill would tear apart a shoe and piece it back together.
+This way, he tried to make it lighter and more of an asset to the runner.

 He even built a shoe with fish skin instead of leather once!